-School Assessment: School based assessment

-School-assessed Coursework (SACs)
+School Assessment: School based assessment School-assessed Coursework (SACs)

 Teachers must develop courses that include appropriate learning activities to enable students to demonstrate achievement of outcomes.
-When developing SACs and SATs, teachers need to ensure that the task allows enough scope for the highest achieving students to show their full range of knowledge and skills.
-This is important to avoid a 'tie at the top' scenario with statistical moderation.
+When developing SACs and SATs, teachers need to ensure that the task allows enough scope for the highest-achieving students to show their full range of knowledge and skills.
+The VCAA uses the external exam results to adjust the school assessment marks accordingly.
+The student who received the highest rank in the school assessments will be given a moderated assessment mark that is equal to the highest exam mark obtained in that subject at the College.
+Therefore, it is of importance that students are ranked correctly and there is no tie between students in the ranking.